Various Modes of Transport for Class 4 EVS

 Examples: Recreational travel (when we go to another city to visit our friends or relatives, visit a new place, etc.), educational travel (going on field trips, museums, zoological and botanical gardens, etc.), pilgrimage (religious journeys).

-Different modes of travel:
+Different Modes of Transportation:

 The different modes of travel can be categorised into three groups—